 Be involved in your child’s homework

+When parents are involved in their child’s education the child has fewer behavioral problems and better academic performance than students whose parents are not involved, according to ChildTrends.org.
 Go over what they have for homework each night and help them stay organized.
-For example, if part of the homework is studying for a test, you can help create a study plan or help them create flashcards.
-You might also talk about what should be done first; your child may do better if they complete the easier tasks first.
+For example, help your child create a study plan or flashcards when studying for a test.
+You might also talk about what should be done first.
+Your child may do better if they complete the easier tasks first.

 It can be frustrating when your child refuses to do homework or ends up in tears.
 Give your child plenty of praise, even for the smallest accomplishment.
 “How great that you have completed your sentences so quickly,” is much better than, “Finally, now you have to do math.”
 Focus on what your child has accomplished or what he or she does well.

 Help your child develop stress relieving strategies.
-Engaging in exercise every day can help relieve feelings of stress but you can also break up homework time with a few stretching or cardiovascular exercises in between assignments.
+Engaging in exercise every day can help relieve feelings of stress.
+You can break up homework time with a few stretching or cardiovascular exercises in between assignments.
 Rhythmic breathing also helps.
 Teach your child to learn signs of stress and take a few minutes to stop and do a few deep breathing exercises to reduce stress.